rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 `a -> a.canHop();`

-This expression means that Java should call a method with an `Animal` parameter that returns a boolean value that’s the result of `a.canHop()`.
+This expression means that Java should call a method with an `Animal` parameter that returns a `boolean` value that’s the result of `a.canHop()`.
 We know all this because we wrote the code.
 But how does Java know?

 Java relies on context when figuring out what lambda expressions mean.
 We are passing this lambda as the second parameter of the `print()` method.
 That method expects a `CheckTrait` as the second parameter.
-Since we are passing a lambda instead, Java treats `CheckTrait` as a functional interface and tries to map it to the single abstract method:
+Since we are passing a lambda instead, Java treats `CheckTrait` as a functional interface and tries to map it to the single `abstract` method:

 `boolean test(Animal a);`

 Since this interface’s method takes an `Animal`, it means the lambda parameter has to be an `Animal`.
-And since that interface’s method returns a boolean, we know that the lambda returns a boolean.
+And since that interface’s method returns a `boolean`, we know that the lambda returns a `boolean`.

 ## Understanding Lambda Syntax

 The syntax of lambda expressions is tricky because many parts are optional.
 These two lines are equivalent and do the exact same thing:

 ````
 a -> a.canHop()
 (Animal a) -> { return a.canHop(); }
 ````

 Let’s look at what is going on here.
 The left side of the arrow operator `->` indicates the input parameters for the lambda expression.
 It can be consumed by a functional interface whose abstract method has the same number of parameters and compatible data types.
 The right side is referred to as the body of the lambda expression.
 It can be consumed by a functional interface whose abstract method returns a compatible data type.

 Since the syntax of these two expressions is a bit different, let’s look at them more closely.
 The first example, shown in Figure 8.1 , has three parts:

 1. We specify a single parameter with the name `a`.
 1. The arrow operator `->` separates the parameter from the body.